 Clearly, both Pimsleur and Rosetta offer admirable services at different costs but the question is which platform gives better value for the money paid, Pimsleur or Rosetta Stone?

 While at this, you are called upon intermittently by the moderator to say a word or phrase and take part in the conversation.
-This is very engaging plus you’re basically learning by listening and repeating after a native speaker.
+This is very engaging plus you’re basically learning languages by listening and speaking practice repeating after a native speaker.

-The entire framework of the Pimsleur program is based on the PIMSLEUR METHOD.
+The entire framework, core idea, lesson structure, learning style and course structure of the Pimsleur program is based on core idea of the pimsleur teaches, PIMSLEUR METHOD.
 It is a set of principles devised by Paul Pimsleur and has proven to be very effective in making students conversational in a new language.

 The most important principle of the Pimsleur method is the graduated interval recall which is also called the spaced repetition system.
 It is a memory technique that involves recalling words/phrases at continuous intervals.

 Another brilliant principle in the Pimsleur method is the principle of anticipation.
 This one calls for intermediate pauses to confirm and ensure the learner’s understanding.